WordPress (Woocommerce) Vs Shopify

 - An all-in-one website software.
 It allows you to build any kind of website, provided that you can handle the slightly technical setup – involving installing the software itself, installing plugins, installing a theme, and then installing an e-commerce plugin to handle the store operations.

 - The WordPress software is free.
 But in order to use it, you need to sign up for a web host and buy a domain name.
-When all put together, you can get started with WordPress for about $5 / month.
+When all is put together, you can get started with WordPress for about $5 / month.

 - Great content management features.